adamwett-parks/obsidian/wett/Writing Cleaner Code on Legacy.md

 3. writing & reading spaghetti code
 4. spending hours on a "simple" PA

 Simply put, a gateway class is a container for functions and constants.
+A gateway class should live inside of `_global/App/AppGateway.php`.

 We aren't instantiating these functions, so all methods & properties we write should be static.
 Here's an example for our page:

 ```php
 // _globals/Fire/FireGateway.php